PySport/kloppy/README.md

 ```

 ## Quickstart
-We added some helper to get started really quickly.
+We added some helper functions to get started really quickly.
 The helpers allow eay loading, transforming and converting to pandas of tracking data.
 ```python
 from kloppy import (
     load_metrica_tracking_data,